A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{lustering} algorithm is one of fundamental topics in pattern recognition and data mining, which aims to group the similar patterns into the same cluster by maximizing the inter-cluster dissimilarity and the intra-cluster similarity.
-Over the past two decades, a number of clustering approaches such as k-means algorithm~\cite{Wu2008,Cai2011kmeans} have been extensively studied.
-Recently, clustering in linearly inseparable data has become a hot topic, and numerous methods have been proposed.
-For example, kernel-based clustering~\cite{Filippone2008} and spectral clustering~\cite{Ng2002}.
-In this paper, we focus on the stability issue in spectral clustering algorithms.
+\IEEEPARstart{C}{lustering} analysis aims to group similar patterns into the same cluster by maximizing the inter-cluster dissimilarity and the intra-cluster similarity.
+Over the past two decades, a number of clustering approaches have been proposed, for example, partitioning-based clustering~\cite{Yu2015Generalized}, kernel-based clustering~\cite{Muller2001}, and subspace clustering~\cite{Vidal2011}.

-Spectral clustering belongs to the family of subspace clustering (subspace segmentation)~\cite{Kriegel2009,Vidal2011} which aims at finding a low-dimensional subspace for each group of points.
-A widely-used assumption in subspace clustering is that the high-dimensional data actually locate at a low-dimensional subspace.
-Thus, the data could be grouped in a projected space.
-Thus, subspace clustering mainly contains two tasks, projecting the data set into an latent space (i.e., encoding) and calculating the cluster membership of the data set in the space (i.e., clustering).
-Some subspace clustering algorithms have been proposed and applied into data clustering and image processing, e.g., Density-based approach~\cite{Chu2010}, algebraic algorithms~\cite{Muller2001} and statistical methods~\cite{Ma2007,Rao2008}.

-Spectral clustering derives from the pioneer works in manifold learning~\cite{Belkin2003}.
-Its basic idea is to find a cluster membership of the data points by using the spectrum of the affinity matrix that depicts the similarity among data points.
-Thus, the construction of similarity graph lies into the heart of spectral clustering algorithms.
-In a similarity graph, each vertex denotes a data point and the connection weight between two points represents their similarity.
+Subspace clustering aims at finding a low-dimensional subspace to fit each group of data points.
+It mainly contains two tasks, \emph{i.e.}, projecting the data set into another space (encoding) and calculating the cluster membership of the data set in the projection space (clustering).
+Popular subspace clustering methods include but not limit to statistical methods~\cite{Ma2007,Rao2008} and spectral clustering~\cite{Ng2002,Hou2014}.
+Spectral clustering finds the cluster membership of the data points by using the spectrum of an affinity matrix.
+The affinity matrix corresponds to a similarity graph of which each vertex denotes a data point, with the edge weights representing the similarities between connected points.
+Thus, at the heart of the spectral clustering is a similarity graph construction problem.